Badminininja/DecisionGameCND/README.md

  > Authors: \<[Aramis Masarati](https://github.com/Aramismas)\>
  \<[Daria Senchylova](https://github.com/Bumblebee2019)\>
  \<[Joseph Mangapit](https://github.com/badminininja)\>

- > You will be forming a group of **THREE** students and work on an interesting project that you will propose yourself (in this `README.md` document).
-You can pick any project that you'd like, but it needs ot implement three design patterns.
-Each of the members in a group is expected to work on at least one design pattern and its test cases.
-You can, of course, help each other, but it needs to be clear who will be responsible for which pattern and for which general project features.

- > ## Expectations
- > * Incorporate **three** distinct design patterns, *two* of the design patterns need to be taught in this course:
- >   * Composite, Strategy, Abstract Factory, Visitor
- > * All three design patterns need to be linked together (it can't be three distinct projects)
- > * Your project should be implemented in C/C++.
-If you wish to choose anoher programming language (e.g. Java, Python), please discuss with your lab TA to obtain permission.
- > * You can incorporate additional technologies/tools but they must be approved (in writing) by the instructor or the TA.
- > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
-We will be checking attributions to determine if there was equal contribution to the project.

 ## Project Description
  > * This game is important because we are all interested in video game development and we want all users to have a fun and unique experience with the game!